JPchomp/resilience/README.md

-# Practical metrics for network infrastructure reliability
+# Practical metrics for network infrastructure resilience

 The objective of civil infrastructure design is to provide the best service possible within execution constraints, for a given lifetime service.
 During this lifetime exceptional events occur which stress the working limits beyond regular performance and may even collapse functionality completely.